In emergency meeting, PM Kakar seeks plan for reduction in high electricity bills within 48 hours

 Addressing the meeting, PM Kakar said, “We will not take any step in haste that will harm the country.
 We will take measures that won’t further burden the national exchequer and will facilitate the consumers.

-“It is not possible that while the people face difficulties, high-ranked officials and the prime minister continue to consume free electricity, funded by the taxes they pay.”
+“It is not possible that while the people face difficulties, high-ranked officials and the prime minister continue to consume free electricity paid for with the taxes people pay.”

 Saying so, he directed relevant departments and ministries to submit to him the details of the officers who were being provided free electricity, the PMO statement said.

-“I represent the common man,” he said, pledging that measures would be implemented to minimise electricity consumption at the PMO and Pak Secretariat.
+“I represent the common man,” he said, pledging that measures would be implemented to minimise electricity consumption at the PM House and Pak Secretariat.
 For that, he added, “even if the air conditioner in my room has to be turned off, do it.”

 Regarding tomorrow’s session, the PM said he would hold a detailed consultation with provincial chief ministers on the exorbitant bills for July and the implementation of measures for energy conservation.